District of Innovation

 Q: How long is the plan effective?

-A: Based on its approval date, the HPISD plan will be in effect through the school year 2020-2021.
+A: The HPISD District of Innovation Plan will be in effect beginning with school year 2021-2022 through school year 2025-2026.
 During that time, additions or deletions can be proposed in the same manner followed in the original adoption of the plan.

 Q: How does the designation as a district of innovation impact district policy?